microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-02.md

 ## [PAM: Enable Microsoft Graph Data Connect in your Microsoft 365 tenant](#tab/PAMConsentFlow)

-This page goes over the steps for our former consent flow involving the Priviledged Access Management (PAM).
-We recommend new and current customers to refer to our newer consent flow on the previous tab.
+This page goes over the steps for our former consent flow involving Privileged Access Management (PAM).We highly recommend new and current customers use this new consent flow for a smoother and more secure onboarding process available in the previous tab.

 ## Configure Microsoft Graph Data Connect consent request approver group

 Set up your Microsoft 365 tenant to enable the usage of Microsoft Graph Data Connect.

 1. Open a browser and go to your [Microsoft 365 Admin Portal](https://admin.microsoft.com/).
-Please ensure this is done through an account with admin priviledges.
+Please ensure this is done through an account with admin privileges.

 1. On the sidebar navigation, click **Active teams & Groups**.